nhibernate/NHibernate-Caches/readme.md

 #### Build 5.0.0 for NHibernate 5.0.0
 * Breaking changes
-    * All cache provider works with .NET 4.6.1
+    * All cache providers work with .NET 4.6.1

 #### Build 4.0.1GA for NHibernate 4.0.1GA